Disability for Back Pain: What Qualifies for SSDI Benefits?

-If you have chronic back pain, the last thing you need to worry about is money.
+If you have chronic back pain, the last thing you want to worry about is money.
 Add in doctor’s appointments, physical therapy, laboratory tests, and never-ending travels to specialists and your life quickly becomes very complicated.
-You could use some direction in your life . . . including not fighting with the Social Security Administration over benefits you should already be receiving.
+On top of that you may need to file a claim for disability benefits, which can be a daunting process.

 Documentation is Key